yfuksenko/Tools/CloudFormation/NPP/README.md

-This is a style to highlight AWS CloudFormation syntax in Notepad++
+This is a user defined language to highlight AWS CloudFormation syntax in Notepad++